Is there an energy price cap for business?

 Check out our guide for more information on the available types of business energy contracts

-What happens if I can’t pay my business energy bills without support?
+What to do if you can’t pay your business energy bills

 If you're struggling to pay your business energy bills, then you should contact your supplier as soon as possible.
 Under Ofgem rules, the supplier must offer a reasonably affordable payment plan.
 You can find out more in our guide to business energy bills.